What is PIM, and How Does Product Information Management Work?

 With that in mind, delivering better and faster product experiences can give you a competitive advantage over your competitors.
 For most brands and businesses, that means the ability to mix and match essential product data with anything they might need to market and sell a product.

-Product information management, PIM for short, is where you curate the information required to store, market, and sell products.
+Product information management, PIM for short, stands for a process of managing and curating the product information required to store, market, and sell products.

 Product information data includes technical information, SKU data, supplier data, marketing assets and descriptions, labeling and categorization, ingredients, packaging, etc. Anything you’d find in the product sheet, you’ll also find in the PIM.